simongarisch/300-Project-Euler/exercises/Ex026/README.md

 If we divide my a int (i) then the maximum number of potential remainders we can have is (i-1) For example, if we have x / 12, possible remainders (if there are any) include 1, 2, 3, ...
 11.
-If we find the same remainder again them the pattern will repeat.
+If we find the same remainder again then the pattern will repeat.

 ```python
 longest_pattern = 0   # the longest recurring cycle